mlibrary/about-ebc/src/content/invest.md

 #### 2021-2023 Transitional Collection

-Upfront purchase of the 2021, 2022, and 2023 frontlists (the OA percentage of which will be determined based on funding, but with a goal of at least 50% per year in 2022 and 2023).
+Upfront purchase of the 2021, 2022, and 2023 frontlists (the OA percentage of which increases over the years).
 Libraries will own the restricted titles in perpetuity as they become available and will have term access to the backlist through 2023.

 <table class="table table-bordered">
     <thead class="thead-light">